Life Skills Decluttering for Homeschoolers

 Decision-making and follow-through

-Each session focuses on one space or skill at a time.
+Focus on one space or one skill at a time

-Sessions adapted to your child’s learning style and energy
+Sessions adapted to your child’s learning style & energy

 No rushing.
 No pressure.
 No shame.